What are Carbon Offsets and How Do They Work?

 While flying is the leading cause of tourism-related emissions, many other travel activities produce CO2 as well.
 Going on a boat tour, taking a train, or using the air conditioner in your hotel all require energy and thus can produce CO2.
 Greenhouse gas emissions tied to food waste are an often overlooked issues in the travel industry as well.
 Even sampling the local cuisine and dining in restaurants can contribute to your travel footprint.

 When you add up all that CO2 that you create – that’s what we call your carbon footprint.
-Click here to learn more about the carbon footprint of tourism.

 There are many ways that you can and should minimize your carbon footprint while traveling, such as taking direct flights or staying in hotels that use renewable energy.
 But no matter how sustainable your travel habits are, there will always be some emissions that are simply unavoidable.